 Markets Put The 'Down' In 'Downgrade'

-The Dow was down more than 5.5 percent as the final numbers were being calculated Monday.
-Earlier, President Obama had sought to calm the market jitters, saying the downgrade was not about the nation's fiscal soundness, but about its political impasse.
+Obama, seeking to calm the market jitters, said the downgrade was not about the nation's fiscal soundness, but about its political impasse.

-"No matter what a ratings agency says, we have always been and always will be a triple-A country," he said in a White House address Monday afternoon.
+"No matter what a ratings agency says, we have always been and always will be a triple-A country," he said in a White House address.
 The United States held a AAA credit rating by Standard & Poor's from 1917 until Friday, when the agency announced a downgrade to AA+.

 But Obama's words did not calm the market.
-It swung over a range of hundreds of points during the afternoon before spiraling solidly downward in the last half-hour of trading.
+It swung over a range of hundreds of points during the afternoon before moving solidly downward in the last half-hour of trading.

 Markets Fall In Europe